mars0i/majure/README.md

 working through these examples.
 This is a result of the layers of tricks that Clojure uses to fully emulate Java classes using the `gen-class` macro, I think.

-* On the other hand: It's important to note I wasn't trying to use MASON from scratch in whatever way made most sense from a Clojure point of view.
-I was just trying to loosely translate code that had been written in a way that made sense in Java (and that was written that way in part, for pedagogical purposes).
-Over time, I suspect that I'll develop coding patterns that streamline the process of writing MASON models in Clojure.

 * Conclusion: If you like Java and aren't a huge fan of Clojure, using MASON with Clojure rather than Java might not be worth the trouble.
 If